 Note 4: There were also 'plugs' made from cedar bark to plug the holes at either end of the soul catcher to hold the soul until it was blown back into the patient.

 Most tribal communities have adopted the Sunrise Ceremony as part of their ceremonies (i.e. powwows, other special events).

-Just as each day is a new beginning, so should that beginning be honoured at the point that the sun rises in the morning starting his leisurely journey across Grandfather Sky.
+Just as each day is a new beginning, so should that beginning be honoured at the point that Grandfather Sun rises in the morning starting his leisurely journey across the sky.
 It is an opportunity to give thanks for the bounty that is Mother Earth, for the health of family, friends and to pray for peaceful interaction among the world's people.
-It is a silent time of reflection before the start of the business of human life to give thanks to Grandfather Sun and his healing properties and so, tobacco is scattered on the earth as the tangible recognition of our thanks.
+It is a silent time of reflection before the start of the business of human life to give thanks to Grandfather Sun and his healing properties and so, tobacco is scattered on the earth in the four directions as the tangible recognition of our thanks.

 the Apache, the Sunrise ceremony was an important rite of passage of